 Audemars Piguet was founded in 1875 and is one of the few remaining big independent brands.
-It is the oldest watch brand still managed by descendants of the founding families.
-Audemars Piguet was the first company to release a high-end sports watch in steel, the Royal Oak, which is still one of the brands best seller today.
+It is the oldest watch brand still managed by descendants of the founding families, as well as one of the most popular watch brands on the market today.
+Audemars Piguet was the first company to release a high-end sports watch in steel, the Royal Oak, which is still one of the brand’s best-seller today.
 In 2019 they launched a new collection: The Code 11.59 by Audemars Piguet, seen in the below pictures.
 Only 32’000 watches are produced every year, making Audemars Piguet very exclusive watches.

 Jacob & Co

 Jacob & Co was founded in 1986 by Jacob Arabo, a diamond designer.
 He quickly built a following with celebrities.
 As an avid watch lover, Jacob started producing his own watches in 2002.
 He was well known for his diamond-studded men’s watches before moving on to more technical pieces.
 The first milestone was the Quenttin in 2006, which features a vertical movement with a lateral-side tourbillon and a 31-day power reserve stored in seven barrels.
 The introduction of the Astronomia featured below, caused a sensation in the watch industry.
 The Astronmis depicts a vision of the celestial world with planetary indications in constant motion under the control of a triple-axis tourbillon.